 WordPress Pricing Plans

 WordPress itself is free to use.
 Sounds great, right?
-But wait—there’s a catch.
+But wait, a catch.
 You must pay for hosting, which is essential to get your site online.
 The costs can vary significantly depending on your host and the features you want.
 Here’s a rough breakdown:

 Plan Type | Starting Price per Month | Key Features |